August 15, 2024

 In the previous essay, I pointed out that in his commentary on Ephesians, Peter O’Brien denies that the pronoun allēlois (“to one another”) is “reciprocal,” claiming rather that verse 21 is calling for a submission of subordinates to those in authority over them.
 O’Brien recognizes that there is no imperative “submit” in verse 22, and that any command to submit must be implied as carried over from the participial phrase in verse 21 – “submitting to one another.”
 Nonetheless, he claims that the “flow of the argument” in verse 21 is “a programmatic statement which introduces the topic of ‘submission,’ and thus is developed in the household table of 5:22-6:9.”
 Since there is no verb in verse 22, the idea of submission must be “unpacked”: “It is as though the apostle is saying: ‘Submit to one another, and what I mean is wives submit to your husbands, children to your parents, and slaves to your master.’”
 Any other reading would be [t]o interpret v.
 21 by abstracting it from the context . . .”1

 In its “Response” to the essay “Women n Holy Orders,” written by myself and TSM NT Professor and ACNA Bishop Grant LeMarquand, the Anglican Diocese of the Living Word takes a similar approach.
 At first, the writers of the “Response” seem to disagree with O’Brien (as well as a review of my book Icons of Christ by Matthew Colvin) in acknowledging that the “submission” in verse 21 is indeed mutual: “It is true that the word’ translated ‘submit’ in Ephesians 5:22 is borrowed from the previous verse. . .”
 They also acknowledge that the word translated “submit” in verse 21 “should be carried over to 5:22.
-If Paul intended otherwise he would have need to supply a verb for 5:22.”
+If Paul intended otherwise he would have needed to supply a verb for 5:22.”
 They continue to write: “It is also true that Ephesians 5:21 establishes a general principle: that all Christians must humble themselves, submit to, and serve one another” (Response, 55).
 So far, I would be in complete agreement.

 They continue, however: “How does this principle play itself out in various contexts: husbands and wives, children and parents, slaves and masters?
 Paul does not answer that question by suggesting there are no more hierarchies. . . .
 Paul does not do away with the role distinctions or hierarchy in marriages, in family, in labor.
 Rather, the gospel transforms these hierarchies so that they are no longer exploitative.
 The leaders and those led are also brothers and sisters, equals before Christ.
 The one who takes the leadership role, therefore, must seek to give himself over for the good of those he leads, just as Christ came to serve rather than be served.
 And those who are in subordinates roles serve as if they are serving Christ himself” (“Response,” 55).